USS Lake Champlain (CG-57)

 USS Lake Champlain (CG-57) is a Ticonderoga-class guided missile cruiser in the United States Navy.
-It is the third ship to be named Lake Champlain, in honor of Battle of Lake Champlain, which took place during the War of 1812.
+She is the third US Naval ship to be named Lake Champlain, in honor of Battle of Lake Champlain, which took place during the War of 1812.

+Lake Champlain was laid down 3 March 1986, at Ingalls Shipbuilding in Pascagoula, Mississippi, launched 3 April 1987, and commissioned 12 August 1988, at Intrepid Pier at the Intrepid Sea-Air-Space Museum in New York City.
+She then steamed to her homeport of San Diego, via Cape Horn, South America, losing part of her hurricane bulwark in heavy seas.

 Ship history

-Lake Champlain was laid down 3 March 1986, at Ingalls Shipbuilding, Pascagoula, Mississippi, launched 3 April 1987, and commissioned 12 August 1988, at Intrepid Pier at the Intrepid Sea-Air-Space Museum in New York City, Captain Ralph K. Martin commanding.
-She then steamed to her homeport of San Diego, via Cape Horn, South America, losing part of her hurricane bow in heavy seas.
+Deployments

 She has been to the Persian Gulf on multiple occasions, first as a part of Operation Desert Shield, then later following Desert Storm.

-She aided in the evacuation of the Philippines during the Mount Pinatubo eruption while transiting to the Persian Gulf.
+On 25 January 1990 in the northern Philippine Sea, Lake Champlain rescued 14 sailors from MV Huazhu and transported the survivors to Subic Bay.
+She aided in the evacuation of the Philippines during the 1991 Mount Pinatubo eruption while transiting to the Persian Gulf.

-Lake Champlain is currently assigned to Carrier Group One.
+Lake Champlain was assigned to Carrier Group One.
+The ship completed 17 major deployments.

-Accidents and incidents

 2007 explosion

 On 10 November 2007 an explosion occurred in the ship's hull during routine maintenance in a San Diego dry dock.
 Six workers were injured, one of them critically.
 The explosion was caused when flammable gases ignited inside the fuel-tank compartment where the workers were working.
-The U.S. Occupational Safety and Health Administration investigated the incident.
+The U.S. Occupational Safety and Health Administration (OSHA) investigated the incident.
 OSHA cited NASSCO, a Navy contractor in charge of the work, for seven serious safety violations and two minor safety violations at the site.
 The explosion occurred one day after NASSCO subcontractor Técnico Corporation fired a safety inspector who was responsible for measuring oxygen levels in enclosed worksites.
 The inspector subsequently filed a lawsuit against his former employer, alleging that he was a whistleblower who was fired after warning superiors that additional safety measures were needed on the ship.